 About the North Dakota Brain Injury Network

-The North Dakota Brain Injury Network (NDBIN) is funded by a contract with the North Dakota Department of Human Services to provide information and support to individuals with brain injury and family members, and to assist them with navigating the service system.
+The North Dakota Brain Injury Network (NDBIN) is funded by a contract with the North Dakota Department of Health and Human Services to provide information and support to individuals with brain injury and family members, and to assist them with navigating the service system.

 The NDBIN program office is located at the Center for Rural Health, University of North Dakota School of Medicine & Health Sciences in Grand Forks, North Dakota.